Probation Violation in Massachusetts

 If the judge determines that probable cause exists to show that you violated your probation, a final surrender hearing is scheduled.
 Here, your probation officer will call witnesses and bring evidence forward to prove your probation violation.
 You will have the opportunity to cross-examine any witnesses that your probation officer brings forward.

 Another option that your defense attorney might recommend is to stipulate the violation, if he or she believes it to be in your best interest to do so.
-Stipulating to the violation may be a way to avoid returning to prison, so it is in your best interests to contact a criminal defense attorney early in the process.
+Stipulating to the violation may be a way to avoid returning to prison, so it is in your best interests to contact a trusted Boston or Quincy probation violation lawyer early in the process.

 What Can Happen if the Judge Determines That I Violated My Probation?